dariakoval/my-books/README.md

 CRUD operations are implemented for each entity. \
 Application returns JSON response.

+---
+Before using the application, add data to the DATABASE_NAME, USER, PASSWORD environment variables to connect to the PostgreSQL database.

+---

 Test REST API using Postman:
 * [Import](https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/) the file *openapi.yaml* from directory */swagger* into Postman.
 * Check that the requests complete successfully.